-Jack Halberstam is Professor of English and Gender Studies at Columbia University.
-Halberstam is the author of five books including: Skin Shows: Gothic Horror and the Technology of Monsters (Duke UP, 1995), Female Masculinity (Duke UP, 1998), In A Queer Time and Place (NYU Press, 2005), The Queer Art of Failure (Duke UP, 2011) and Gaga Feminism: Sex, Gender, and the End of Normal (Beacon Press, 2012) and has written articles that have appeared in numerous journals, magazines and collections.
+Jack Halberstam is a Professor of English and Women’s Studies in the English Department and the Institute for Research on Women, Gender, and Sexuality at Columbia University.
+Halberstam is the author of books including: Skin Shows: Gothic Horror and the Technology of Monsters (Duke UP, 1995), Female Masculinity (Duke UP, 1998), In A Queer Time and Place (NYU Press, 2005), The Queer Art of Failure (Duke UP, 2011) and Gaga Feminism: Sex, Gender, and the End of Normal (Beacon Press, 2012) and has written articles that have appeared in numerous journals, magazines and collections.
 Halberstam has co-edited a number of anthologies including Posthuman Bodies with Ira Livingston (Indiana University Press, 1995) and a special issue of Social Text with Jose Munoz and David Eng titled “What’s Queer About Queer Studies Now?”
 Jack is a popular speaker and gives lectures around the country and internationally every year.
 Lecture topics include: queer failure, sex and media, subcultures, visual culture, gender variance, popular film, animation.
 Halberstam is currently working on several projects including a book titled WILD THING on queer anarchy, performance and protest culture, the visual representation of anarchy and the intersections between animality, the human and the environment.
-Halberstam is also the author of Trans* for UC Press (2017).
+In 2018, Halberstam published the book Trans*: A Quick and Quirky Account of Gender Variability.